sailthru/sailthru-magento-extension/README.md

 The Magento extension provides an integration to Sailthru's platform  and can serve as a framework for building custom Magento functionality.

+This is Release Candidate 2 for the 2.0.0 Release.
+For official stable release, check out the master branch.

 ##### Features
 - Automatically deploy Sailthru Javascript (Horizon or Sailthru Script Tag).
 - Add all users into the Sailthru system on login or registration.